nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

     * `sa watch movie 3pm for 2 hours`
     * `sa watch movie 3pm-5pm`

-<strong>Note: KIT will give the best interpretation for the given description, however this may not always be accurate, especially for ambiguous descriptions.</strong>
+<strong>Note: KIT will give the best interpretation of the given description, however, this may not always be accurate, especially for ambiguous descriptions.</strong>

 For example, `sa Meeting at Wednesday Cafe`.